"The original idealism had been compromised by these homeless people. We lost the narrative."

 The seed idea for Occupy Wall Street came from the Vancouver, British Columbia-based anti-consumer, anti-capitalist publication Adbusters, co-founded and edited by a man named Kalle Lasn.

 Kalle Lasn is an advertising man, you see.
 A Pluto in Leo advertising man.
 He became disenchanted with the consumer capitalist version of advertising and decided to defect, starting a publication that advertised the counter-culture instead.

 The glossy, edgy, hipster-cool version of counter-culture his publication advertises makes some good points.
-It works with some layers of the situation, but that's just it: it works with layers, not roots.
-And layers that still put way too much emphasis on money and consumer goods and the existential crisis over whether we should or should not be buying them.
-Layers that come from the perspective of the materially-privileged classes.
+It works with certain layers of the situation, but that's just it: it works with layers, not roots, and layers that still put way too much emphasis on money and consumer goods and the existential crisis over whether we should or should not be buying these consumer goods.
+These are layers that come from the perspective of the materially-privileged classes.

-Getting you to buy or getting you to not buy - it's pretty close to the same intention.
+Getting you to buy or getting you to not buy - it's pretty close to the same thing.

 And for people without expendable income, it really isn't all that much of a dilemma.

 When you get down to it, Adbusters is still a form of advertising-based reality-construction, using the underlying concepts of advertising and its visual panache to promote ideology.
-It keeps people's minds focused on the advertising and the versions of reality that advertising promotes, even if those versions are of the stark, edgy, graphically-stimulating, anti-consumer variety.
+It keeps people's minds occupied with advertising and the versions of reality that advertising is promoting, even if those versions are of the stark, edgy, graphically-stimulating, anti-consumer variety.